 The FDA has also established a rule, "Charging for Investigational Drugs Under an Investigational New Drug Application", to:

-- Provide general criteria for authorizing charging for an investigational drug [21 CFR 312.8(a)]. - Provide criteria for charging for an investigational drug in a clinical trial [21 CFR 312.8(b)]. - Set forth criteria for charging for an investigational drug under the expanded access for treatment use. - Clarify which costs can be recovered.
+- Provide general criteria for authorizing charging for an investigational drug [(a)]. - Provide criteria for charging for an investigational drug in a clinical trial [(b)].